sourcery-ai-bot/mastering-airflow/02_key_concepts_of_airflow.md

 ## Airflow DAGs and Tasks
 Let us get an overview of Airflow DAGs and Tasks.
 * DAG stands for Directed Acyclic Graph.
-We define workflows using Python programs leveraing DAG API.
+We define workflows using Python programs leveraging DAG API.
 * A DAG consists of tasks in appropriate order depending upon the requirements.
 * Here are some of the common patterns with respect to defining tasks as part of DAGs.
   * Serial tasks